equinor/esv-intersection/CONTRIBUTION.md

 ### Creating tests
 All tests are defined within the test-folder.
-Jest naming convention is to place tests for `SOMESCRIPT.ts` in a single file `SOMESCRIPT.test.ts`.
+Naming convention is to place tests for `SOMESCRIPT.ts` in a single file `SOMESCRIPT.test.ts`.

 ### Running tests